FC Utrecht: 2008–present: Van Seumeren era

 When Wouters decided not to renew his contract in 2014, after having been head coach for three years, a new direction was taken in terms of technical policy.
 Co Adriaanse was appointed as technical advisor, a position that has been vacant since Booy's departure in 2012.
 Adriaanse obtained an advisory, but not binding, voice in player policy, and was given powers in composing the club's coaching staff.
 Rob Alflen, assistant under Wouters, would provide the training sessions.
 The pair were hired with the purpose of making Utrecht play more attacking, attractive football.

-Alflen disappointed, only leading Utrecht to 11th place in the league table, and he was let go after only one season in charge in 2015.
+Alflen disappointed, only leading Utrecht to eleventh place in the league table, and he was let go after only one season in charge in 2015.
 Erik ten Hag was appointed as his replacement, coming from a position as Bayern Munich II manager.
 Club icon Jean-Paul de Jong was appointed as his assistant.
 Adriaanse also left the club, with Ten Hag taking the extra role as technical manager.
-The 2015–16 season proved to be highly successful, with Utrecht ending in 5th place of the Eredivisie table and reaching the KNVB Cup final, which was lost 2–1 to Feyenoord.
+The 2015–16 season proved to be highly successful, with Utrecht ending in fifth place of the Eredivisie table and reaching the KNVB Cup final, which was lost 2–1 to Feyenoord.
 Utrecht would also lose the final of the play-offs for European football to Heracles Almelo.
-The reserves team of the club, Jong FC Utrecht, however, became champions of the Beloften Eredivisie in the 2015–16 season.
+The reserves team of the club, Jong Utrecht, however, became champions of the Beloften Eredivisie in the 2015–16 season.
 With changes made to the Dutch football league system, Jong Utrecht was therefore promoted to the second-tier Eerste Divisie.

-In the 2016–17 season, FC Utrecht secured a fourth-place finish with two match-days left to play.
+In the 2016–17 season, Utrecht secured a fourth-place finish with two match-days left to play.
 In the final of the play-offs for European football, they beat AZ Alkmaar was after an exciting diptych (0–3, 3–0, 4–3 after penalty shoot-out).
 As a result of Utrecht's success, Ten Hag was appointed new head coach of Ajax with assistant De Jong taking over as head coach on 1 January 2018.

 Stadium

-FC Utrecht's stadium is the Stadion Galgenwaard, previously named the Galgenwaard, then later the Nieuw Galgenwaard.
+Utrecht's stadium is the Stadion Galgenwaard, previously named the Galgenwaard, then later the Nieuw Galgenwaard.
 It has a current capacity of 23,750 spectators.
 The attendance on average was 19,600 people in 2004–05, while the average attendance rose to 20,004 in 2006–07.
-The stadium also accommodates several shops, offices, and the supporters home of the FC Utrecht fan club (Supporters Vereniging F.C.
-Utrecht).
+The 2023–24 season saw an alltime high in average attendance with 20,500 people visiting on average.
+The stadium also accommodates several shops, offices and the supporters home of the Utrecht fan club (Supporters Vereniging Utrecht), one of the largest of its kind in Europe.